 \section{Introduction}

-Rational curves on Fano varieties are extensively studied due to their prominent roles in classification theory.
+Rational curves on Fano varieties are extensively studied due to their prominent role in classification theory.
 Indeed the study of low degree rational curves on Fano varieties is a classical subject, and lines, conics, and twisted cubics are well-studied by many algebraic geometers.
 These date back to at least two centuries ago represented by a result of $27$ lines on a cubic surface.
 See, e.g., a survey paper \cite{CZ20} and references therein for a history and results on low degree rational curves.

 Mori proved in \cite{Mori82} that for any smooth Fano variety $X$ and any point $x \in X$, there exists a rational curve on $X$ passing through $x$ using his famous Bend and Break technique.
 This idea has been further developed in \cite{Cam92} and \cite{KMM92} proving that any smooth Fano variety is rationally connected, i.e., there exists a family $\pi : \mathcal C \to M$ of rational curves on $X$ such that for any two general points, there is a member of $\pi$ passing through these points.
-Thus Fano varieties possess a lots of rational curves, and it is natural to study the space of rational curves on a Fano variety.
-In particular, one may ask dimension and the number of irreducible components of the moduli space of rational curves.
+Thus Fano varieties possess a lot of rational curves, and it is natural to study the space of rational curves on a Fano variety.
+In particular, one may ask what the dimension and the number of irreducible components of the moduli space of rational curves are.

 As mentioned above, these questions have been well-studied for low degree rational curves, and one may ask the same questions for higher degree rational curves.
-One of pioneer works in this direction is \cite{HRS04} which studied the irreducibility of the moduli space of rational curves of degree $d$ on a low degree general hypersurface using an inductive proof on $d$ based on Bend and Break.
+One of the pioneering works in this direction is \cite{HRS04} which studied the irreducibility of the moduli space of rational curves of degree $d$ on a low degree general hypersurface using an inductive proof on $d$ based on Bend and Break.
 This method has been further developed and generalized in \cite{BK13} and \cite{RY16}, and we have a fairly complete understanding of the moduli space of rational curves on a general Fano hypersurface.
-See also \cite{BP17} for another approach to this problem using the circle method, one of important techniques from analytic number theory.
+See also \cite{BP17} for another approach to this problem using the circle method, an important technique from analytic number theory.